morethanthemes/docs/docs/baseplus/custom_block_types.md

 # 7. Custom Block Types

-Webmaker+ distribution comes with twenty one, special built-in custom Block types.
+Webmaker+ comes with twenty one, special built-in custom Block types.
 You can find these blocks if you navigate to structure > block layout > Custom block library.

 To use them, just place the desired block in the region of your choice.